 This can be attributed to Kim's choreography, which teems with texture and detail.
 Fingers curl, wrists cock, and toes flex.
 Bodies are bonsai trees clipped and stripped to create a tortured, compelling beauty.
 Each large action is the sum of tiny, discrete ones.

 Fear in Porcelain unfolds as two simultaneous duets comprised of independent solos.
-In the background, Katie Dean and Amanda Hunt rest on the platform.
+In the background, an anonymous dancer and Amanda Hunt rest on the platform.
 Their faces are obscured by fabric, their genitals exposed.
 They revolve in place, subtly and slowly shifting into poses that evoke a fashion spread.
 In the foreground, Tess Dworman assumes a wide-legged stance and skitters on her toes.
 Kim joins her for a walking sequence punctuated by quick directional pivots.
 Kim and Dworman crimp their torsos and stroke the floor with the tips of the fingers.
 Kim pulls her hair over her face; Dworman slumps on her belly.
 The piece ends with Dean and Hunt strutting off the platform and through the performing space as strobe lights flash and blind.

 If this sounds a little weird, that’s because it is.
 It’s also exquisite, thanks to the tender clarity contouring the choreography.
 The four women live so completely, so comfortably in their bodies that the result is one of inadvertent, egoless seduction.
 You could spend all night and then the next watching the filigreed Fear in Porcelain.

 The Dance Enthusiast Shares IMPRESSIONS/ our brand of review and Creates Conversation.

 Share your #AudienceReview of this show or others for a chance to win a limited edition of Jordan Matter's book Dancers After Dark